Long Walk of the Navajo

-The Long Walk of the Navajo, also called the Long Walk to Bosque Redondo (larga caminata del navajo), was the 1864 deportation and attempted ethnic cleansing of the Navajo people by the United States federal government.
-Navajos were forced to walk from their land in what is now Arizona to eastern New Mexico.
+The Long Walk of the Navajo, also called the Long Walk to Bosque Redondo (larga caminata del navajo), was the deportation and ethnic cleansing of the Navajo people by the United States federal government and the United States army.
+Navajos were forced to walk from their land in western New Mexico Territory (modern-day Arizona and New Mexico) to Bosque Redondo in eastern New Mexico.
 Some 53 different forced marches occurred between August 1864 and the end of 1866.
-Some anthropologists claim that the "collective trauma of the Long Walk...is critical to contemporary Navajos' sense of identity as a people".
+In total, 10,000 Navajos and 500 Mescalero Apache were forced to the internment camp in Bosque Redondo.
+During the forced march and internment, up to 3,500 people died from starvation and disease over a four-year period.
+In 1868, the Navajo were allowed to return to their ancestral homeland following the Treaty of Bosque Redondo.
+Some anthropologists state that the "collective trauma of the Long Walk ... is critical to contemporary Navajos' sense of identity as a people".

-Introduction
+Background

-The traditional Navajo homeland spans from Arizona through western New Mexico, where the Navajo had houses, planted crops, and raised livestock.
-There was a long historical pattern in the Southwest of groups or bands raiding and trading with each other, with treaties being made and broken.
-This included interactions between Navajo, Spanish, Mexican, Pueblos, Apache, Comanche, Ute, and later European Americans.
-Individual civilians and Native Americans could be victims of these conflicts and also instigate conflicts to serve their special interests.
+The traditional Navajo homeland spans from Arizona through New Mexico.
+Navajo built houses, planted crops, and raised livestock there.
+Groups or bands raided and traded with each other, making and breaking treaties.
+This included interactions between the Navajo, Spanish, Mexican, Pueblos, Apache, Comanche, Ute, and later American settlers.
+Any of them could be victims of these conflicts and also instigate conflicts to pursue their interests.

-Hostilities escalated between European Americans and Navajos following the scalping of the respected Navajo leader Narbona in 1849.
+Hostilities escalated between American settlers and Navajos following the scalping of respected Navajo leader Narbona in 1849.
 In August 1851, Colonel Edwin Vose Sumner established Fort Defiance for the U.S. government (near present-day Window Rock, Arizona) and Fort Wingate (originally Fort Fauntleroy near Gallup, New Mexico).
-Prior to the Long Walk, there were a series of treaties signed in 1849, 1858, and 1861.
+Prior to the Long Walk, treaties were signed in 1849, 1858, and 1861.